andiedoescode/mood-colors/README.md

 ## How It's Made:

-**Tech used:** HTML, EJS, TailwindCSS, Javascript, Express, Node.js, MongoDB, dotenv, passport
+**Tech used:** HTML, EJS, TailwindCSS, JavaScript, Express, Node.js, MongoDB, dotenv, Passport.js

 Mood Journal is built with MVC architecture to enable changes to components as new features are added and to ensure the project remains maintainable as the user base grows.
 A key project requirement was ease of use for both mobile and desktop user experiences.